RagingRectangle/EventBot/README.md

 ## Config Setup
 **Token:** Discord token used for Poracle bot.

-**timezoneOffset:** Only used for the last updated date in the footer.
+**timezoneOffset:** Also used for the last updated date in the footer.

 **emojiID:** ID of an emoji if you want it included in the button.